cadekalander77/Final-Project/README.md

 11/23 Update:

 SQL is being used to take in the data and create a AWS from the the data.
+Data being analyzed by members to try to break data down to be more manageable.

 ## Decision Tree